MoHoss2000/Microprocessors/README.md

 # Microprocessors
-Processor simulation (using tomasulo algorithm) built with Java for the microprocessors course.
+Processor simulation (using tomasulo algorithm with MIPS instructions) built with Java for the microprocessors course.
+The goal of this project was to have a better understanding of the scheduling algorithms.